The table component, whose option icon is shown below, creates a table.

 Rows and columns can be added and deleted by right-clicking on the cells to display a context menu.
 The text in the cells can be edited in the same way as text components.
 The shortcuts Tab and Shift Tab can be used to move forwards and backwards between cells.

 The table window

-Click on the table bar to open the table window, as shown in figure 4.
+Click on the table bar to open the table window: